Return to the search form Return to your search results

 • Spring Semester: Early February - end of June/beginning of July (including the pre-semester German language course)

-You can find specific dates for the upcoming sessions in the under the Academic Calendar section of the most recent Fact Sheet provided on International Office Website.
+You can find specific dates for the upcoming sessions in the under the Academic Calendar section of the most recent Fact Sheet provided under the About WU Vienna heading on WU's study abroad website.

 Study Abroad